davejlong/dotfiles/README.md

 2. `cd ~/.dotfiles`
 3. `./script/bootstrap`

-This will install rbenv and ruby-build, install all submodules and symlink all dotfiles into place.
+This will install RVM, NVM and various other tools, as well as install all submodules and symlink all dotfiles into place.

 ## Depndencies
 These are the usual things I install with my dotfiles.